 5) Include pedigree information.
-Note: the animal’s pedigree and the owners’ information will be kept confidential and used only for the purpose of research.
+Note: the animal’s pedigree and the owners’ information can be kept confidential and used only for the purpose of research.

 Sometimes, as in the event of deafness, the defect is not immediately obvious.
 In these cases, we ask that you make the report as soon as you become aware of the abnormality.

 Not all abnormalities are genetic.
 We are interested in tracking abnormalities that MIGHT be

 genetic.
 It is not possible to make an exhaustive list of defects that may be of genetic origin, but a partial list is below.

 List of some abnormalities:

 General: Small, Large, Cannot Stand, Weak, Dwarf, Mummified